Antanas Kriščiukaitis: Russian Empire

 Kriščiukaitis was born on 24 July 1864 to a family of well-off Lithuanian farmers in Paežeriai in Suvalkija, then part of Congress Poland, a client state of the Russian Empire.
-Later his father moved to Būgnai, which gave Kriščiukaitis his pen name Aišbė derived from cryptonym A-iš-B (A-from-B or Antanas from Būgnai).
+Later his father moved to Būgnai, which gave Kriščiukaitis his pen name Aišbė derived from the cryptonym A-iš-B (A-from-B or Antanas from Būgnai).
 After graduating from a Russian primary school in Paežeriai in 1876, he continued studies at the Marijampolė Gymnasium.
 According to Juozas Tumas-Vaižgantas, Kriščiukaitis was interested in architecture and drew architectural plans of all churches in the area and even made a detailed model of the church in Alvitas.
 Already as a gymnasium student, he started writing in Lithuanian.
 His popular science text on the mathematical description of the earth was published in three issues of Aušra in 1884.
 He also sent a translation of The Gypsies by Alexander Pushkin, but it was not published.
-Like most Lithuanian parents of the time, his parents wanted him to become a priest, but he felt no calling and first chose mathematics at the University of Saint Petersburg in fall 1883.
-He quickly dropped the studies and considered studying architecture but started studying law at the University of Moscow the following year.
+Like most Lithuanian parents of the time, his parents wanted him to become a priest, but he felt no calling and first chose mathematics at the University of Saint Petersburg in the fall of 1883.
+He quickly dropped his studies and considered studying architecture but started studying law at the Imperial Moscow University the following year.
 There he joined a secret society of Lithuanian students, chaired by Petras Leonas, and was its librarian.

 He graduated in 1890 and served eight months in the Imperial Russian Army leaving it as a reserve praporshchik.
 Due to Russification policies, as a Catholic, Kriščiukaitis could not get a government job in Lithuania.
 In April 1891, he was appointed as a court candidate in Moscow.
 After about six months he was transferred to Mitau (Jelgava) where he met Jonas Jablonskis, Juozas Tumas-Vaižgantas, and other Lithuanian activists.
 After five years, he was assigned as a court interrogator in Tikhvin.
 At the same time, he married a Lithuanian woman, but she died a year later after giving birth to his son Jonas.
 He remarried in 1899.
 He was promoted to a district judge in 1904 and relocated to Novgorod in 1912 where he worked until the Russian Revolution.
 He ended his career with the Russian Empire courts as a State Councillor.
 During World War I, he worked with the Red Cross in Novgorod to help Lithuanian war refugees.